Doctor of Physical Therapy (DPT) Program

 Preparing the Next Generation of Physical Therapists

-By the year 2020, physical therapy will be provided by Doctors of Physical Therapy, who are recognized by consumers and other healthcare professionals as an entry-point into the healthcare system.
+Physical therapy is provided by Doctors of Physical Therapy, who are recognized by consumers and other healthcare professionals as an entry-point into the healthcare system.
 The physical therapist will be responsible for evaluating and managing an individual's movement system across the lifespan to promote optimal development; diagnose impairments, activity limitations, and participation restrictions; and provide interventions targeted at preventing or ameliorating activity limitations and participation restrictions.
 The movement system is the core of physical therapist practice, education, and research.
 Educators will seek to propagate the highest standards of teaching and learning, supporting collaboration and innovation throughout academia.
 Researchers will collaborate with clinicians to expand available evidence and translate it into practice, conduct comparative effectiveness research, standardize outcome measurement, and participate in interprofessional research teams.
 The physical therapy profession will advocate for patients/clients/consumers both as individuals and as a population, in practice, education, and research settings to manage and promote change, adopt best practice standards and approaches, and ensure that systems are built to be consumer-centered."1

 As an Alvernia Doctor of Physical Therapy (DPT) graduate, you will be prepared to engage in evidence-based clinical care, understand your rights and responsibilities as a member of a doctoring profession, and possess the required knowledge and skill to change the lives of those whom you serve.
 Consistent with the vision of the American Physical Therapy Association and Alvernia University, the DPT Program endeavors to develop graduates who are "ethical leaders with moral courage" and prepared to assume a leadership role in addressing the health-related concerns that society faces.